 Hawthorne & Heaney are looking for freelance machine embroiderers for immediate start for our POP-UP EVENTS and in house work for the busy Christmas period.

-This will usually involve monogram embroidering on exisiting garments, live on the shop floor for customers to interact with and observe the process.
-The sucessful candidate will be operating one of our intergrated CAD machines so experience of computerised Brother embroidery machine would be great.
+This will usually involve monogram embroidering on existing garments, live on the shop floor for customers to interact with and observe the process.
+The successful candidate will be operating one of our integrated CAD machines so experience of computerized Brother embroidery machine would be great.

 – Initiative- Confident working on your own

 Our sister company, The London Embroidery School is looking for a new embroidery tutor to join the team.
 We would like an experienced embroidery tutor who is used to teaching groups of up to 10 people as well as one on one.
 Techniques to be taught include tambour, goldwork, needle lace and silk flower making as well as your own specialism are welcome.

 Classes are usually held in our Studio during Tuesday/ Wednesday/ Thursday evenings 6.30-8.30pm, some week days for which you would need to be available.
 There are also occasional Saturday classes in our central London premises but this is only once in a while.

 If this sounds like it might be you then please fill out an application below: